Danske Bank Group wishes to establish and develop long-term customer relationships.

 In the corporate lending area, the basis for the assessment of a customer's creditworthiness is its financial situation, external financial factors and an evaluation of its ability to operate a business.
 Danske Bank Group generally offers credits to all industries as long as the customer is creditworthy and complies with applicable laws, including environmental laws.

 In the long run, it is the Group's expertise and responsibility in credit assessment and advice that ensure that its customers avoid situations of financial default.
 The Group therefore places an emphasis on maintaining its credit standards during both prosperous economic periods and difficult ones.
-In 2012, Danske Banks approved 93% of loan applications from personal customers.

 Ethical guidelines for credit